Bob Ryder, CSAT, PMCT-4, CPDT-KA

 Living with dogs

-I can’t imagine life without a dog (or maybe I just don’t want to).
-My wife Susan and I refer to Daisy as our “Labra-daughter” – she’s as dear to us as any daughter could be.
-Although she’s closing in on 12 years old (how can that be possible??) she still makes every day immeasurably better with her unfailing cheerfulness, intelligence, curiosity, and enthusiasm for life.
+My wife Susan and I refer to our “Labra-daughter” Daisy, who is as dear to us as any daughter could be.
+She makes every day immeasurably better with her unfailing cheerfulness, intelligence, curiosity, and enthusiasm for life.
+We can’t imagine life without a dog (or maybe we just don’t want to).

-And… as with any dog, taking good care of her is a BIG commitment of time, energy and money.
-We take walks and go on adventures and play dozens of games for physical and mental exercise.
-She’s brilliant at scent games, swimming sports, and more tricks than I can count.
-She’s very cooperative for having her fur brushed, ears cleaned, and teeth brushed.
-(Nail trims – not so much.)
-We’ve spent – well… a LOT of money on two knee repair surgeries, high quality food, and a lifetime of allergy medication just for starters.
-All of these investments were expected at least in a general sense, and all of it seems like money well spent.
-Our return on investment is priceless, but we live on a budget like anyone else, and our week only has 7 days – we made choices.
+As with any dog, taking good care of Daisy requires a big commitment of time, energy, and money.
+We take her for walks, go on adventures, and play games to provide her with physical and mental exercise.
+She is brilliant at scent games, swimming sports, and more tricks than I can count.
+She is very cooperative when we groom her fur, clean her ears, and brush her teeth.
+(Nail trims are a different story.)
+We have spent a lot of money on two knee repair surgeries, high quality food, and a lifetime of allergy medication.

 A lifetime commitment

-I point this out because helping a dog suffering with separation anxiety (SA) is likewise a substantial investment of time, energy and money.
-Separation anxiety is a deeply ingrained fear-based behavior disorder, and helping a dog recover from it requires effort and patience, as well as skill.
+Helping a dog with separation anxiety (SA) is a substantial investment of time, energy, and money.
+SA is a deeply ingrained fear-based behavior disorder that requires effort, patience, and skill to treat.

-Clients I work with spend at least 30 minutes most days doing training exercises teaching them to feel safe and comfortable when by themselves.
-They spend significantly more time making sure their dog is NEVER alone longer than s/he can comfortably handle.
-They pay for the time and expertise of a training specialist, and often for daycare and pet sitters.
-And equally significant, they invest their patience in what can be a slow and decidedly non-linear learning process.
+I work with clients who spend at least 30 minutes most days doing training exercises to help their dogs feel safe and comfortable when they are alone.
+They make sure their dogs are never alone for longer than they can comfortably handle.
+They pay a separation anxiety training specialist for their time and expertise, and often for daycare and pet sitters.
+And equally significant, they are patient with their dogs, even though the learning process can be slow and non-linear.

 Realistic expectations

-I share the challenges involved because it’s important to have realistic expectations.
-Separation anxiety is a deeply ingrained fear-based behavior disorder, and helping a dog recover from it requires effort and patience as well as skill.
+I share the challenges involved because I believe it is important to have realistic expectations.
+Helping a dog recover from separation anxiety requires effort, patience, and skill, as it is a deeply ingrained fear-based behavior disorder.
 As a folk proverb puts it, “No great thing is ever made suddenly.“